adjudah/21CA/README.md

 ```
 <Mongodb Installation folder>mongo		//client piece for mongoDB.
 You should get a connection.
 ```
-If sucessful go on to define the 21CA database and load initial data with this script:
+If sucessful go on to define the 21CA database and use script 'LoadInitialData.js to fill with data.
+Before running the script edit it and modify the user email address to match the credentials of users that you will be logging in with.
 ```
 cd <project folder>/web-services
 <mongodb installation folder>mongo localhost/test loadInitialData.js